-Suitable for immunomicroscopy ELISA and Western Blot.
+Suitable for immunomicroscopy FLISA and Western Blot.
 Other applications not tested.

 Optimal dilution determined by the researcher.

 Absorption Wavelength: 596 nm Emission Wavelength: 620 nm

 Fluorochrome/Protein Ratio: 2.0 moles Texas Red per mole of Goat IgG

 Storage and Stability: